 Intangible assets are capitalised at cost and are amortised to revenue over the expected economic life of the asset with effect from the financial year following their recognition.
-Where there is evidence of impairment at the end of the financial year, the impairment loss is written off against any revaluation gain held in the Revaluation Reserve for the relevant asset with any excess charged in the Comprehensive Income and Expenditure Statement.
-The impairment loss is reversed out in the Movement in Reserves Statement and posted to the Capital Adjustment Account so there is no impact on the General Fund.
+Where there is evidence of impairment at the end of the financial year, the impairment loss is written off against any revaluation gain held in the Revaluation Reserve for the relevant asset with any excess charged in the CIES.
+The impairment loss is reversed out in the MiRS and posted to the Capital Adjustment Account so there is no impact on the General Fund.